khalsz/Raster-Data-ETL-GeoPipeline-for-Vegetation/README.md

 # Raster Data ETL GeoPipeline for Vegetation

 ## Overview
 The Raster Data ETL GeoPipeline for Vegetation an ETL (Extract, Transform, Load) pipeline designed for efficient processing of raster data for vegetation estimation.
-This pipeline provides functionalities to validate, process, and manipulate raster data to ensure they conform to predefined schemas and meet the requirements for further analysis or modeling.
+This pipeline provides functionalities to validate, process, and manipulate raster data to ensure they conform to predefined schemas and meet the requirements for further analysis or modeling of forest biomass estimation.

-##Features
+## Features
 **Raster File Management**: The application includes a RasterFileManager class for managing raster files.
 It provides methods for listing, moving, and copying raster files.
 **Data Validation**: The application offers data validation capabilities to ensure that raster files meet specific criteria defined by a JSON schema.
 It validates properties such as coordinate reference system (CRS), spatial resolution, and band count.
 **Data Processing**: The application provides functions for processing raster files, including resampling, reprojection, and schema updates.